software-research-llc/spacenet5/README.md

 Xview2, sponsored by the Defense Innovation Unit, sought an automated method of identifying damaged buildings after natural disasters using only satellite imagery.

+The given samples in this case were a pair of pre-disaster and post-disaster satellite images, and the required output was a pair of grayscale masks classifying each pixel in the input images that represented a building, as well as the level of damage sustained by said building (if any).

 [Xview2 Challenge site](https://xview2.org)